locationtech/geowave/CONTRIBUTING.md

 can file requests by running the `IP Check` workflow manually with `file_reviews` enabled, which needs a `gitlab.eclipse.org` personal access token with the `api` scope stored as the `DASH_IPLAB_TOKEN` repository secret.

+Much of the backlog is pulled in by versions that planned upgrades will replace, so file only for content that will stay: `include_group_ids` limits a run to the given Maven group IDs, and `include_artifact_ids` narrows it further where one group mixes current and outgoing versions.

+When a change removes restricted content, the check lists it as resolved.
+Replace `DEPENDENCIES` with the `DEPENDENCIES` artifact from that run so the baseline keeps shrinking.